Can you plug your RV into your dryer outlet?

 For 30A RVs: Don’t Even Think About It!

-There is, sadly, no quick solution (that’s the problem with a 3-wire 240V connection).
-You could modify the circuit to become a 30A 120-volt connection by installing a new receptacle and single-pole breaker, but now you can’t operate your dryer.
+There is, sadly, no quick solution.
+You could modify the circuit to become a 30-amp or 50-amp 120-volt connection by installing a new receptacle and single-pole breaker and marking one of the hot legs as ground, but now you can’t operate your dryer.
 Out of the frying pan, into the fire …

-These 50-amp dryer outlets exist in homes build before 1997.
+These 50-amp dryer outlets exist in homes built before 1997.
 They supply dual 120/240V service at 50 amps to the appliance.
 But again, there’s no ground! – just a neutral.

 It’s not a great idea to plug your RV into an antiquated 10-50R plug.
 Yes, you can find an adapter for this purpose.
-Yes, the volts and amps match up.
+Yes, the voltages should match up.
 But a 10-50R outlet isn’t grounded.
-You’ll be stuck with a floating ground, which can electrically energize grounded materials.
+You’ll be stuck with a floating ground, which can electrically energize unwanted surfaces.
 This can cause shocks and shorts.
 Not safe!

 50A NEMA 14-50R Outlet